GitHub4Eddy/tibber_monitor/README.md

 - token = Authorization token (see the Tibber website: https://developer.tibber.com)
 - homeNr = Tibber home (nodes) number if you have more than one home (default = 1)
 - extraCost = Extra cost per kWh for Tibber and Cable owner, decimals with dot, not komma (default = 0)
 - interval = Interval in seconds to get the data from the Tibber Platform.
+The QuickApp should run at least once an hour.
 The default is 930 seconds (15 minutes and 30 seconds).
 (Tibber has a rate limit of 100 requests in 5 minutes per IP address)
 - debugLevel = Number (1=some, 2=few, 3=all, 4=simulation mode) (default = 1)
-- setGlobalVar = true or false, whether you want tu use the Global Variables (default = false)
+- setGlobalVar = true or false, whether you want to use the Global Variables (default = false)
 - setPercentage = current or average, whether you want to relate to the average price or current price for the percentage calculation (default = average)
-- icon = User defined icon number (add the icon via another device and lookup the number) (default = 0)
+- setEnergyPanel = inserting prices in Energy Panel (default = false)
-- forNextHour = How many hours forward it will check (default = 12)
+- forNextHour = How many hours forward it will show the prices in the labels (default = 12, minimum = 12, maximum = 35)
+- workaroundE01 = Stores the value of the 00-01 hour energy for a Tibber API bug workaround (default = 0)
+- workaroundC01 = Stores the value of the 00-01 hour cost for a Tibber API bug workaround (default = 0)
+- workaroundPnn = Stores the hour-1 price for the Energy Panel (default = 0)
+- workaroundP23 = Stores the 23h price for the Energy Panel (default = 0)